Europe Travel Guide: Top Cities, Routes, and Tips

 People go to Norway to sail through all the fjords, visit the Lofoten Islands, learn more about the harsh Viking way of life and go fishing.
 The Norwegian fjords are world-famous for a reason.

-The dramatic bays and valleys dig deep into the coasts and can be admired particularly well by ships.
+The dramatic bays and valleys dig deep into the coast and can be particularly well admired from ships.
 More than 1,200 fjords, each with its own charm, stretch south and north of the Arctic Circle.

 Senja Island